qdraw/starsky/starsky/starskyTests/readme.md

 ~/.nuget/packages/microsoft.testplatform.testhost/15.9.0/lib/netstandard1.5/
 ```

-### Coverlet.msbuild
+### Coverlet.MSBuild
+To measure how much code is tested by this automatically script we have included this library.
 The goal is improve test coverage

 ### Coverage Chart
 ```